 The shipping company is responsible for compliance, even if many commercial decisions are taken by charterers.

-For ETS/MRV purposes, the shipping company is the shipowner or another entity (manager/bareboat charterer) that has assumed ISM Code responsibilities—but the registered owner is responsible by default unless
+For ETS/MRV purposes, the shipping company is the shipowner or another entity (manager/bareboat charterer) that has assumed ISM Code responsibilities—but the registered owner is responsible by default unless there is documented agreement mandating the ISM Company to assume ETS/MRV obligations.

 Regardless of how tasks are delegated, the shipping company remains the entity responsible for surrendering allowances.